 And Square has carved out it’s corner of the market with the mobile payments although they are (at the time of this video) breaking into the software integrations to make ecommerce processing options possible.

 Once your business reaches a level of consistent volume you’ll probably find that opening a merchant account gives you greater flexibility and opens new doors for growth of your business.

-I publish tutorial style trainings, how-to videos, and informational videos that are on the topics of payment processing, Merchant accounts, invoicing and other software tools AND payment workflows that tie all of them together!
+This whole website and the YouTube channel is dedicated to providing practical tutorial style training, how-to videos, and informational videos that are on the topics of payment processing, merchant accounts, invoicing and other software tools and payment workflows that tie all of them together!